franzenzenhofer/Superpowers-Extension/README-LLM.md

 #### Superpowers.sidePanel.setPanelBehavior(behavior)
 - Purpose: Sets the behavior of the Chrome side panel.
+- Input:
-- Input: `behavior` (Object) - Defines the behavior settings for the side panel.
+  - `behavior` (Object): Defines the behavior settings for the side panel, such as `autoHide`.
 - Returns: `Promise<void>` - Resolves when behavior is successfully set.
 - Example:
   ```javascript